bravo-box/splunk-on-aks/readme.md

 ```

 Should see a message that your cluster details have been merged into your kubeconfig file.
+It should also show the following: convert-kubeconfig -l azurecli

-As we have enabled Entra ID on the cluster we will need to ensure that kubelogin is configured correctly.
+If not, we will need to ensure that kubelogin is configured correctly.
 We do this by running the kubelogin command to activate via Az CLI.

 ```bash
 kubelogin convert-kubeconfig -l azurecli